Stuycs-K/final-project-9-shresthaa-wassercugm/WORKLOG.md

 ### 5/25/23

 Tried a different model for handling collisions, but didn't work.
 Made progress towards fixing the old collision simulator.

+### 5/26/23

+Finished working on collisions.
+Added new constructor to Ball to include color.